babbyy-shark/nanomatch/README.md

 const-qualification.

 **3. False sharing in the ring buffer**
 `head_` and `tail_` declared sequentially shared a cache line.
 The producer writing `tail_` invalidated the consumer's cached copy of `head_` on every push — constant cross-core cache-line transfer.
 Fixed with `alignas(64)` on both, giving each its own dedicated cache line.

 **4. Ghost price levels after cancel**
 Cancelling the last order at a price left an empty `PriceLevel` in the vector.
-`BestBid()` returned this empty level, causing null dereference downstream.
+`BestBid()` returned this empty level, causing a null dereference downstream.
 Fixed with the erase-remove idiom using `std::remove_if` after every cancel.

 ---